 A lecture-laboratory course investigating the structure and function of the nervous system.
 Lecture topics include organization of the nervous system, neuroanatomy, neurophysiology, neurochemistry, physiology of sensory systems, biological aspects of nervous system diseases, and behavior.
 Laboratory exercises include study of anatomy of the nervous system, nerve cell recording, modern neuroanatomical techniques, and the neural basis of animal behavior.
-Three lectures and one three-hour laboratory week. per Prerequisites: BIO-115, BIO-117, BPY-275 recommended.
+Three lectures and one three-hour laboratory per week.
+Prerequisites: BIO-115, BIO-116 or BPY-118, BIO-117.